To homepage

 31 years of experience

-Dr. He Fa Sheng is the Director of the Department of Orthopedics.
-He specializes in orthopedics, rehabilitation, and osteoporosis.
-He has practiced since 1995.
-He previously worked at Xiamen Hospital of Traditional Chinese Medicine.
+Dr. He Fa Sheng is the Director of Orthopedics at Xiamen Humanity Hospital.
+He specializes in rehabilitation, osteoporosis, and trauma management.
+Dr. He received the Xiamen May 1st Labor Medal for his clinical contributions.
+He previously practiced at the Xiamen Hospital of Traditional Chinese Medicine.

 Video Stories from Bookimed Patients